hpedrorodrigues/dx/README.md

 # dx

-**dx** is a command line tool to help manage Docker resources faster with interactive commands.
+**dx** is a command line tool to help you manage Docker resources faster with interactive commands.

 ![Demo GIF][exec-gif]